-- Use the syn_noclockbuf attribute on a net that you do not want a global buffer inserted, even though fanout is greater than the threshold. - Use syn_insert_buffer="CLKINC" so that the tool inserts a global buffer on the particular net, which is less than the threshold value.
-You can only specify CLKINC as a valid value for SmartFusion2 devices.
+- Use the syn_noclockbuf attribute on a net that you do not want a global buffer inserted, even though fanout is greater than the threshold. - Use syn_insert_buffer="CLKINT" so that the tool inserts a global buffer on the particular net, which is less than the threshold value.
+You can specify CLKINT, RCLKINT, CLKBUF, or CLKBIBUF as values for SmartFusion2, RTG4, and IGLOO2 devices.